In this article

 You'll also want to choose the right dental floss.
 There are six main types:

-If left long enough, plaque can eventually harden into a rough substance called tartar.
+Brushing alone is not sufficient for removing the sticky film of plaque between teeth.
+Left long enough, plaque eventually hardens into a rough substance called tartar.
 Tartar collects along your gums and can lead to cavities and gum disease.
-Once tartar forms, only your dentist will be able to remove it.
-If you want to avoid unpleasant and costly dental work, floss daily.
+Only your dentist can remove it with a professional cleaning.

 In this article